-Find out where where to find the most inspiring and unique landscape photography opportunities
+Where to find the most inspiring landscape photography opportunities

 Landscape photography is a special way of viewing what the natural world has to offer.
 The possibilities are endless, from the vastness of a desert to the detail in an image of a rain forest.
 Capturing images of the natural world can be humbling and awe inspiring.
 It can also present a challenge, to find innovative ways of expressing commonly photographed or familiar landscape.
 Here are some of the best locations for a unique landscape photography experience.
 These locations offer variety and capacity for creativity.

 -Text by Juliana Connors

 The Namibian landscape is exceptionally interesting, with remarkable sites found nowhere else in the world.
 Namibia is quite uninhabited as well, making a landscape photographer’s task easier.
 Also, the uninterrupted landscapes provide freedom of movement and creativity for a photographer.
 The relatively exposed landscape is uniquely haunting.
 Specifically, the white salt and clay pans, Sossusvlei and Dead Vlei are a spectacular sight, set against the burnt orange of the desert.
 The quiver tree forest is another beguiling photographic opportunity.
 Enveloped in superstition, the quiver trees make for a thought-provoking photography subject.
 Lastly, Nambia is an ideal location for photographing the night sky.
 Open spaces and limited light pollution create the archetypal setting for astrophotography.

 Image by Emil von Maltitz